pfheatwole/thesis/source/canopy_geometry.rst

 This chapter will proceed as follows:

-* Discuss the canopy geometry and some of the modeling considerations.
+* Discuss the physical system and its modeling considerations.

 * Briefly consider explicit geometries, highlight their limitations, and respond with the advantages of parametric geometries.

 * Introduce the standard parametric approach for wing designs: *wing sections*

-* Introduce the general equation for points on section surfaces
+* Introduce a general equation for points on section surfaces

 * Establish why it is inconvenient to design a parafoil canopy by defining the variables of the general surface equation directly, and why it can be more